-When appointing Qaani to succeed Soleimani as QF commander, Supreme Leader Khamenei said the Force's program "will be unchanged from the time of [Qaani's] predecessor."
+When appointing Qaani to succeed Soleimani as commander, Supreme Leader Khamenei said the Quds Force's program "will be unchanged from the time of [Qaani's] predecessor."
 Soleimani personally thanked Qaani as "my dear friend" in his last will.
-Soleimani has had some big shoes to fill.
-Qaani has not proven to be a charismatic speaker or figure like Soleimani.
+However, Qaani has not proven to be a charismatic figure like Soleimani.
+That said, Qaani is very much a member of Khamenei's cult of personality.
+This was best captured when, in July 2021, Qaani stated: "We must stand only under the flag of Khamenei.
+[This means] even if someone is a very good person, prays regularly and is an experienced worker in the system...if they are not followers of the supreme leader, their place is in the trash can."

-Qaani's first major operation as Quds Force commander happened in northern Syria when he pushed the IRGC and its proxies to expand involvement in an assault in coordination with Damascus and Moscow into insurgent-held Idlib.
-The assault ground to a halt after a bombing killed dozens of Turkish soldiers stationed in Syria, leading to a massive Turkish counter-attack.
-Turkey bombed Guard Corps positions.

-In Iraq, in the absence of Soleimani, who exerted so much influence in the country, Qaani has faced competition from other Islamic Republic intelligence agencies like the Ministry of Intelligence and the center of powers seeking to carve out its influence in Iraq by sponsoring paramilitary groups.
-Lacking familiarity with Iraqi militias and knowledge of Arabic, Qaani has relied on Iraj Masjedi, Iranian Ambassador to Iraq and a senior Qods Force officer, to handle Qods Force meetings in Iraq.
+In early 2020, Qaani faced setbacks as Quds Force commander.
+The first operations he oversaw were conducted in northern Syria, as the Quds Force and its proxies coordinated with Damascus and Moscow in an assault against insurgent-held Idlib.
+The assault ground to a halt after a bombing killed dozens of Turkish soldiers stationed in Syria, leading to a massive Turkish counterattack.
+In retaliation, Turkey bombed IRGC positions.
+Initially, Qaani also faced competition from other Islamic Republic intelligence agencies like the Ministry of Intelligence (MOIS), in the absence of Soleimani's power and influence, agencies like MOIS sought to establish influence in Iraq by sponsoring militia groups.
+These issues were compounded by Qaani's lack of familiarity with Iraqi militias and the Arabic language, which caused him to rely on Iraj Masjedi, then-Iranian Ambassador to Iraq and a senior Quds Force officer, to handle Quds Force meetings in Iraq.

-Qaani has fared better in other battlefields.
+In his early period as Quds Force commander, Qaani fared better on other fronts.
 In early 2021, Yemeni Ansar Allah, also known as the Houthis, demonstrated the ability to maintain barrages of missiles and drone attacks against Saudi Arabia.
-These capabilities are owed to years of Quds Force-directed investment.
-Ansar Allah also expanded their ground assaults.

-Qaani was also able to claim some victory in the 2021 conflict between Israel and Hamas, which demonstrated the efficacy of the force's long-running support of Hamas, giving it the ability to maintain rocket strikes against Israel.
-In a public address, he said, "I'd advise all Zionists to go back and repurchase the houses they sold in Europe, the US and elsewhere before those houses become more expensive than they are today."
+These capabilities were owed to years of Quds Force-directed investment and enabled the Houthis to conduct new ground assaults.
+Qaani was also able to claim some victory in the 2021 conflict between Israel and Hamas.
+The conflict demonstrated the efficacy of the force's long-running support of Hamas, particularly its ability to maintain prolonged rocket strikes against Israel.
+Ahead of the conflict, Qaani frequently communicated with the leaders of Hamas and Palestinian Islamic Jihad, likely to coordinate operations.
+In a public address, Qaani Said, "I'd advise all Zionists to go back and repurchase the houses they sold in Europe, the US and elsewhere before those houses become more expensive than they are today."
 Qaani added that Palestinian missiles did not target Israeli infrastructure "because it will not take long for Palestinians to use these facilities."